by EDUARDO FAJERMO JR.

 Tabuno, legal management sophomore and former ABSC grievance committee director said she would seek amendments to the constitution in line with her ‘update and upgrade’ agenda.

-The candidate for external vice president said the present charter is “outdated and lacking” since it was last ratified 17 years ago.
+The candidate for the external vice president said the present charter is “outdated and lacking” since it was last ratified 17 years ago.

 “Every committee that we have right now in the Artlets student council is essentially ad hoc.
 There are no stipulated guidelines on the bare necessities that they need to provide or accomplish every year,” Tabuno told The Flame.

-Echoing Coronado, Tabuno said the duties of the committees are subject to the interpretation of incumbent officers and not on what they are legally obliged to do.
+Echoing Coronado, Tabuno said the duties of the committees are subject to the interpretation of incumbent officers and not to what they are legally obliged to do.
 Such an amendment would also allow assessments that would determine if committees are achieving their goals, she said.

 “We also need to look for better specifications of the responsibilities of each member of the executive board,” Tabuno added.

 While some members of the Artlet community have claimed that frequent academic breaks are disrupting class schedules, Tabuno said the implementation of breaks after examinations could be introduced in the constitution.